fiveisprime/phalanx/README.md

 # Usage

-Send an error with the correct status code:
+Send an error with the correct status code

 ```js
 var phalanx = require('phalanx');